Canine Oral Papilloma Virus: Knowing the Signs and Risks

 Diagnosis and Treatment

-If you notice a wart-like growth on your dog, it is best to schedule a check-up with your veterinarian to determine what the wart is and to rule out anything serious.
-If needed, a course of treatment will be determined.
-An antibiotic may also be prescribed if the wart shows signs of infection.
+If you notice a wart-like growth on your dog, it is best to schedule a check-up.
+If the need arises, we will determine a course of treatment.
+The veterinarian may also prescribe an antibiotic if the wart shows signs of infection.

 In some cases, it is not possible to diagnose a wart by observation alone.
-Since warts can sometimes become malignant, when one looks suspicious or persists longer than a couple of months, a biopsy may be warranted.
-Likewise, if the wart is in a painful or bothersome area, cryotherapy (freezing) or surgical removal may also be recommended.
+Since warts can sometimes become malignant, we may warrant a biopsy when one looks suspicious or persists longer than a couple of months.
+Likewise, if the wart sits in a painful or bothersome area, we may also recommend cryotherapy (freezing) or surgical removal.

 On the upside, a COPV infection is rarely serious.
 The viral warts often resolve on their own in adult dogs within 2 to 3 months, and as the immune system matures in puppies.
 It is also noteworthy that this virus is not transmissible to humans.